-From December 1st.
-2017, Adopt Thames Valley (ATV) will be responsible for managing the Adoption and Permanence Panel.
-The Panel will be responsible for overseeing the running of the local authority's adoption service; will receive annual reports on the service I and it's performance and will have an overriding responsibility to promote good practice, consistency of approach and fairness in all aspects of the adoption service
+From December 1st 2017, Adopt Thames Valley (ATV) will be responsible for managing the Adoption Panel for Bracknell Forest, Oxfordshire, Reading, Swindon, West Berkshire, Wokingham and Windsor and Maidenhead.
+The Panel has a role in scrutinising the practice of local authority in relation to adoption; receives annual reports on performance and has a responsibility to promote good practice, consistency of approach and fairness in all aspects of the adoption service provided across the region.

-- The suitability of prospective adoptive applicants as adoptive parents (this includes the withdrawal of approval following a review of the prospective adopter's approval);
+- The suitability of applicants as prospective adoptive parents (this includes the withdrawal of approval following a review where appropriate);

 - Whether a child should be placed for adoption, in cases – such as relinquished babies – when the matter is not before the courts;

 - Whether a child should be linked for adoption with particular prospective adopters;